Ramaprasad Srinivasan, M.D., Ph.D.

 - Bethesda, MD 20892

-Dr. Srinivasan is developing treatment strategies and clinical trials for patients with both hereditary and non-hereditary forms of kidney cancer.
-Currently, he is investigating a variety of newer 'targeted' agents in clear cell and papillary kidney cancer, as well as hereditary kidney cancer syndromes such as von Hippel-Lindau, hereditary leiomyomatosis and renal cell cancer (HLRCC) and hereditary papillary renal cell cancer (HPRC).
+Dr. Srinivasan is developing precision, targeted treatment strategies and clinical trials for patients with both hereditary and non-hereditary forms of kidney cancer.
+Currently, he is investigating a variety of mechanism-based treatment strategies in clear cell and papillary kidney cancer, as well as hereditary kidney cancer syndromes such as von Hippel-Lindau, hereditary leiomyomatosis and renal cell cancer (HLRCC) and hereditary papillary renal cell cancer (HPRC).

 Areas of Expertise